Exterior View of Upper Lawn Solar Pavilion Folly / Alison & Peter Smithson

 The areas facing the yard are fully glazed, and the ground floor can be fully opened to the exterior space through large sliding doors.
 The elevation on the street side combines the existing stone wall with the contemporary materials of the new construction.

 The Smithsons sold the pavilion in 1982 but continued to consider it an essential chapter in their research and production.
-In 2002 the pavilion was renovated by architects Sergison Bates.
+In 2002 the pavilion was renovated by architect Sergison Bates.

 Upper Lawn Pavilion Plans